pthariensflame/konane/README.md

 # konane
-A library for the ancient Polynesian game [kōnane](https://en.wikipedia.org/wiki/Konane).
+A library and executable for the ancient Polynesian game [kōnane](https://en.wikipedia.org/wiki/Konane).